cncf/wg-serverless/workflow/spec/roadmap.md

 ### Create content for community
 * Create blogs/videos showcasing serverless workflow features

-### Provide serverless workflow JSON Validator (CLI Linter)
-* Add a command-line linter for serverless workflow JSON.

-### Provide serverless workflow Fluent Java API
-* Add a fluent Java API/SPI.
-More languages would be great to have as contributions as well.

 ## Longer Term

 ### Specification Improvements
 * Add additional states
 * Provide improvements of workflow data flow / information filtering

+### Provide serverless workflow JSON Validator (CLI Linter)
+* Add a command-line linter for serverless workflow JSON.

+### Specify serverless workflow API
+* Specify the requirements for a serverless workflow API that can be used in different applications.